networkx/networkx/doc/source/tutorial/tutorial.rst

 >>> G.add_edges_from([(1,2),(1,3)])

-or by adding any *ebunch* of edges,
+or by adding any :term:`ebunch` of edges,
 An *ebunch* is any iterable container of edge-tuples.
 An edge-tuple can be a 2-tuple of nodes or a 3-tuple with 2 nodes followed by